Auto Insurance

 What Affects Your Rate (And What You Can Control)

 Insurance companies use a long list of factors to calculate your premium.
 Some you can’t change.
-Others you can — and understanding which is which gives you leverage.
+Others you can, and knowing which is which gives you a real advantage.

-Things you can’t control: Your age (younger drivers pay more — it’s the biggest single factor for new buyers), your gender (in most states), and how long you’ve been licensed.
+Things you can’t control: Your age (younger drivers pay more, it’s the biggest single factor for new buyers), your gender (in most states), and how long you’ve been licensed.
 Time is the only fix for these.
+The Insurance Information Institute outlines the full list of rating factors if you want to understand how each one is weighted.

 Things you can control:

 • Your vehicle.
 A used Honda Civic costs a fraction to insure compared to a new BMW X5.
-Before you buy a car, check the insurance cost — it should be part of your monthly budget calculation, not an afterthought.
+Check insurance costs before you buy a car, it should be part of your monthly budget calculation, not an afterthought.

 • Your deductible.
-Higher deductible = lower premium.
-Match it to your savings cushion.
+A higher deductible means a lower premium.
+Match it to your actual savings cushion, not an aspirational one.

 • Where you park.
 A garage or gated lot reduces theft and vandalism risk.
-Some carriers offer discounts for this.
+Some carriers offer discounts for this, so it’s worth mentioning when you get a quote.

-For a deeper dive into how insurance pricing works, our guide to understanding car insurance quotes breaks down each factor and how much it typically affects your rate.
+For a closer look at how insurance pricing works, our guide to understanding car insurance quotes breaks down each factor and the typical rate impact.

 First-Time Buyer Discounts You Should Ask About

-Defensive driving course — completing a state-approved course can earn a 5–10% discount for 2–3 years.
+Defensive driving course, completing a state-approved course can earn a 5–10% discount for 2–3 years.
 Some insurers accept online courses.
-It also puts knowledge on your side that can help you avoid accidents — which saves you even more long-term.
+The added knowledge can help you avoid accidents, which saves you even more in the long run.

-Low mileage — if you drive fewer than 7,500–10,000 miles per year, ask about a low-mileage discount.
-Some carriers now offer telematics programs (a plug-in device or app that tracks your driving habits) that can cut your premium 10–30% if you’re a safe driver.
+Low mileage, if you drive fewer than 7,500–10,000 miles per year, ask about a low-mileage discount.
+Some carriers, including Progressive (Snapshot) and Allstate (Drivewise), now offer telematics programs, a plug-in device or app that tracks your driving habits, that can cut your premium 10–30% if you’re a safe driver.
+The tradeoff is that some programs also penalize hard braking, late-night driving, or high speeds, so read the terms before enrolling.

-Multi-policy bundle — even as a first-time car owner, if you carry renters insurance (which you should — it’s $15–$30/month and covers your belongings), bundling it with your auto policy can save 5–15% on each.
+Multi-policy bundle, even as a first-time car owner, if you carry renters insurance (which you should, it’s $15–$30/month and covers your belongings), bundling it with your auto policy through carriers like State Farm or Nationwide can save 5–15% on each.

 For more ways to bring your premium down, our guide to reducing auto insurance costs covers strategies that work at every experience level.